waveform-computing/dbsuite/docs/dbconvdoc.rst

 .. option:: -D, --debug

-    Run dbgrepdoc under PDB, the Python debugger.
+    Run dbconvdoc under PDB, the Python debugger.
 Generally only useful for developers.
 Also note that in this mode, debug entries will be output to stderr as well, which results in a lot of output

+.. option:: --list-sources

+    list all available sources

+.. option:: --help-source=SOURCE

+    display more information about the named source

+.. option:: --list-converters

+    list all available converters

-.. option:: -t, --terminator TERMINATOR
+.. option:: --help-converter=CONV

-    Specify the statement terminator used within the SQL file.
-If not given, this defaults to semi-colon (;).
+    display more information about the named converter